 Be aware that organic certification for dairy is not just about pesticides – it also specifies several conditions that relate to animal welfare.
 For example, the guidelines for organic dairy farms by the USDA stipulate that:

 All ruminant livestock must be provided pasture throughout the entire grazing season for the geographical region, which shall be not less than 120 days per calendar year.

 Looking at the list of prohibited practices also gives you an idea of the kinds of things that might take place on a conventional, industrial-scale dairy farm:

-Prohibited by the USDA (for organic status):
+Prohibited by the USDA on organic farms:

 - Use of animal drugs, including hormones, to promote growth